Ivans Bugajenkovs

 Ivans Bugajenkovs (born 18 February 1938 in Kumylzhensky District, Volgograd Oblast) is a Latvian former volleyball player who competed for the Soviet Union in the 1964 Summer Olympics and in the 1968 Summer Olympics.

 He was born in Burlatskiy, Volgograd Oblast.

 Career

-In 1964 he was part of the Soviet team which won the gold medal in the Olympic tournament.
+In 1964, he was part of the Soviet team that won the gold medal in the Olympic tournament.
 He played all nine matches.
-Four years later he won his second gold medal with the Soviet team in the 1968 Olympic tournament.
+Four years later, he won his second gold medal with the Soviet team in the 1968 Olympic tournament.
 He played eight matches.

 Bugajenkovs worked in Iran for over 16 years, as the general manager of all age groups of Iranian volleyball, from 1991 to 2007.